 Aside from cafes and restaurants, Robertson Quay is bound by three great little malls complete with drop-in activity gyms and child-centred stores.
 A decent, but manageable walk from Somerset MRT, Clarke Quay MRT and Fort Canning MRT, Robertson Quay is also home to some great childcare and early learning centres.
-Here’s the inside story on some great things to do in the neighbourhood with kids:
+Ready to explore?
+Here are all the fun things to do with kids in Robertson Quay.

 Great Word City (GWC)

 After Tanglin Mall, this would have to be the next favourite go-to mall for expat parents!
 Including a massive Cold Storage, this mall is home to Starbucks, ABC and Cedele bakery, Zara (with a great kids’ range!), Toys’R’Us, M&S, MothersWork and Jones the Grocer.
 Across the road from GWC you have one of Singapore’s favourite hawker’s centres, Zion Road, with some of the best carrot cake and kway teow on the island!

 Yippee for 24-hour supermarkets!
 Clarke Quay Central finally has its own Don Don Donki (peach smoothies, here we come)!
 We also love the ramen at Marutama, the cool boutiques and the ultimate toddler haven at one of our fave indoor play centres: Joy of Toys.

 KID-FRIENDLY CAFES IN ROBERTSON QUAY